chipsalliance/firrtl-spec/spec.md

 ### The Invalidate Algorithm

-Invalidating a component with a ground type indicates that the component's value is undetermined if the component has sink or duplex flow (see [@sec:flows]).
+Invalidating a component with a ground type indicates that the component's value is undetermined if the component has sink or duplex flow (see [@sec:flow]).
 Otherwise, the component is unaffected.

 Invalidating a component with a vector type recursively invalidates each sub-element in the vector.